The Post-Covid World

 Prior to Covid-19, some seniors and their families were already embracing technology as a solution that would allow them to stay in their homes longer.
 However, widespread adoption of aging-in-place technologies was slow to take hold, largely because of the need for greater patient education and technological literacy among the target population.

-But with self-isolation and social distancing particularly important for seniors, the pandemic presented a unique opportunity for a range of senior care technologies to demonstrate the importance of their products and services.
+But with self-isolation and social distancing particularly important for seniors, the pandemic has presented a unique opportunity for a range of senior care technologies to demonstrate the importance of their products and services.

 For example, Umbrella, a services marketplace aimed at providing aid to seniors, announced that it would coordinate contactless delivery of essentials to adults over 60.
 Telehealth provider VitalCare offered its platform to senior living and long-term care facilities free of charge for 90 days during the crisis.